Jahangir Butt

-Punjab, British Raj.
+Punjab, British India.
 He won a gold medal at the 1968 Summer Olympics in Mexico City, and a silver medal at the 1972 Summer Olympics in Munich.

 Career

 Butt succeeded former Pakistani veteran field hockey player Motiullah as the left winger in the Pakistani side.
 He was part of the Pakistani side which clinched silver in the men’s field hockey tournament at the 1966 Asian Games and won gold with the national side in the men’s tournament at the 1970 Asian Games.

-He represented Pakistan at the Olympics on two occasions in 1968 and 1972 where Pakistan clinched gold and silver respectively in the men's field hockey tournaments.
+He represented Pakistan at the Olympics on two occasions in 1968 and 1972, where Pakistan clinched gold and silver respectively in the men's field hockey tournaments.
 He was also a key member of the national side which emerged victorious at the inaugural edition of the Men’s FIH Hockey World Cup in 1971.

-He was replaced by left-out Shahnaz Sheikh in the Pakistan hockey team.
+He was replaced as the left winger by Shahnaz Sheikh in the Pakistan hockey team.
 However, Jahangir Butt continued playing as a reserve player in the team and the 1972 Munich Olympics was his last international tournament.

-After his retirement from the sport, he went onto become the coach of the Pakistani Junior hockey team.
-Under his coaching and guidance, Pakistani Junior men’s hockey team secured historic gold at the inaugural edition of the Junior Hockey World Cup in 1979 which was held in France.
-He also coached the national junior side to bronze medal triumphs at the 1985 Junior Hockey World Cup and 1989 Junior Hockey World Cup.
-During his tenure as head coach of Pakistani Youth side, Pakistan remained unbeaten on 42 consecutive international matches from 1986 to 1989 and the streak eventually came to an end after a 3- 4 loss to Australia in the semi-final of the 1989 Junior Hockey World Cup.
+After his retirement from the sport, he went on to become the coach of the Pakistani Junior hockey team.
+Under his coaching and guidance, Pakistani Junior men’s hockey team secured historic gold at the inaugural edition of the Junior Hockey World Cup, held in 1979 in France.
+He also coached the national junior side to bronze medals at the 1985 Junior Hockey World Cup and 1989 Junior Hockey World Cup.
+During his tenure as head coach of the national youth side, Pakistan remained unbeaten for 42 consecutive international matches from 1986 to 1989 and the streak eventually came to an end with a 3- 4 loss to Australia in the semi-final of the 1989 Junior Hockey World Cup.
 He also served as the head coach of Pakistani national side during the 1996 Summer Olympics, where the Pakistani team placed sixth.

 Outside of sports, Butt was affiliated with the Pakistan Custom Department, and retired as Superintendent of Customs.